Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

   <figcaption>A CognigyScript type Lookup Node with 3 cases based on a profile variable</figcaption>
 </figure>

-!!! note "What is CognigyScript?"
+!!! tip "What is CognigyScript?"
-    CognigyScript is a superset of JavaScript which gives you access to the Input, Context and Profile objects within text and JSON.
-Find out more on the **[CognigyScript Page]({{config.site_url}}ai/tools/cognigy-script/)**.
+    CognigyScript is a superset of JavaScript that provides access to the Input, Context, and Profile objects within text and JSON.
+To learn more, read the [CognigyScript](../../tools/cognigy-script.md) page.

 ### Call Event Status